 Flashing Yellow Arrow

-The RTC and its member entities, in cooperation with the Nevada Department of Transportation (NDOT), have launched a Pilot Program to install the new Flashing Yellow Arrow left turn signals at selected intersections around the Valley.
+The RTC and its member entities, in cooperation with the Nevada Department of Transportation (NDOT), launched a Pilot Program to install the Flashing Yellow Arrow left turn signals at selected intersections around the Valley.

 What’s the purpose of the Pilot Program?

 The Pilot Program is the first phase of a multi-year project that will convert existing Protected/Permissive left turn signals throughout the Las Vegas Valley from the existing 5-section displays (OLD) to the 4-section Flashing Yellow Arrow displays (NEW).